Indiana University - Bloomington — School of Public and Environmental Affairs

 The Master of Science in Environmental Science (MSES) degree bridges the applied disciplines of chemistry, civil and chemical engineering, biology and geology.
-It focuses on the world's ecosystems and prepares students with the technical skills to solve complex environmental problems that are interdisciplinary in nature, including aspects of public policy and regulations, while developing expertise in one of the following specialization areas: Applied Ecology; Energy; Environmental Chemistry; Toxicology and Risk Assessment; Water Resources; and Specialized.
+It focuses on the world's ecosystems and prepares students with the technical skills to solve complex environmental problems that are interdisciplinary in nature, including aspects of public policy and regulations, while developing expertise in one of the following specialization areas: Applied Ecology; Energy; Environmental Chemistry, Toxicology and Risk Assessment; Water Resources; and Specialized.

-SPEA also offers a joint MPA/MSES which combines the aspects of the MPA and MSES culminating in a program with a 60 credit hour design and full integration of applied science and public policy.
+SPEA also offers a dual MPA/MSES which combines the aspects of the MPA and MSES culminating in a program with a 60 credit hour design and full integration of applied science and public policy.

-Eligibility is dependent upon acceptance to the School of Public and Environmental Affairs, qualification via FAFSA guidelines for Federal Work-Study and completion of Peace Corps Volunteer Service as detailed in the Peace Corps Description of Service.
+Eligibility is dependent upon admission to the School of Public and Environmental Affairs, qualification via FAFSA guidelines for Federal Work-Study and completion of Peace Corps Volunteer Service as detailed in the Peace Corps Description of Service.